samgun-6/Stoink/ProjectManagement.md

 **Decisions:**<br>
 Add descriptio to homepage.<br>
-wait with merging dev into main after SV-session.
+Wait with merging dev into main after SV-session.<br>
+Ask Ta about what features is good enough, SV-session.<br>

 | Task        | Responsible |